rooting-company/roxana/README.md

 **Obs:** There is others models of response that you can configure.
 See more in the **Main settings** section.

-#### Roxana framework has a lot more features than what it is exposed here, so, if you are interesting check the example application [Amazing Book Store](https://github.com/rooting-company/amazing-book-store) or the documentation guide for more details.
+#### Roxana framework has a lot more features than what it is exposed here, so, if you are interested, check the example application [Amazing Book Store](https://github.com/rooting-company/amazing-book-store) or the documentation guide for more details.

 ## Main settings

-Roxana have some configurations that changes the application behavior.
+Roxana has some configurations that changes the application behavior.
 The configuration should be placed in the spring configuration yml or properties file.

 ### Properties:

-- **roxana.business.response-strategy:** Defines how the user's massage will be formated in the rest responses.
-There is four options that you can use:
+- **roxana.business.response-strategy:** Defines how the user's message will be formated in the rest responses.
+There are four options that you can use:

-  * **FULLY:** It Basically return the translated message and everything used to compose it, such like the language, the parameters and key.
+  * **FULLY:** It basically returns the translated message and everything used to compose it, such as the language, the parameters and key.

-    This is very useful to debug how the messages are composes in development environment or when you wish that the consumer     of the api make them own internacionalization based on yours.
+    This is very useful to debug how the messages are composed in development environment or when you wish that the consumer of the api make them own internationalization based on yours.

   ```json
   {